penumbra-zone/penumbra/docs/guide/src/pcli/install.md

 ### Installing the Rust toolchain

-This requires that you install a recent stable version of the Rust compiler, installation instructions for which you can find [here](https://www.rust-lang.org/learn/get-started).
+This requires that you install a recent (>= 1.7.3) stable version of the Rust compiler, installation instructions for which you can find [here](https://www.rust-lang.org/learn/get-started).
 Don't forget to reload your shell so that `cargo` is available in your `\$PATH`!

+You can verify the rust compiler version by running `rustc --version` which should indicate version 1.7.3 or later.

 `pcli` requires `rustfmt` as part of the build process --- depending on your OS/install method for Rust, you may have to install that separately.